What is breast cancer?

 Australian women diagnosed with breast cancer have an 90% chance of surviving 5 years after diagnosis

 8 women die from breast cancer each day

 Although rare, breast cancer can affect men.
-1 in 688 men will be diagnosed with breast cancer
+In 2020, it is estimated 170 men will be diagnosed

 How does breast cancer affect Australians?